For a downloadable PDF version of this guide CLICK HERE!

 After coming out of Murray Rapids we headed right around the corner of Muchaye Island to where we had left our gear from the portage.
 We packed up and continued East across Devil Lake to the top of Otter Rapids.
 At this point we decided we needed shelter from the rain and found a perfect spot at the Otter Rapids campground (Route marker #5 on the map).
 There’s a portage on the East side of the river before the rapids begin that will take you up to the bridge.
 The campground is on the road just passed the east end of the bridge.

 Before drying off completely we had one last thing to check off the bucket list.
 Jumping off of the Otter Rapids Bridge has been on our to-do list for some time, and we did it.
 There are signs on the bridge written in spray paint pointing out the safest place to jump.
 This is a dangerous activity and we only recommend jumping if you are a strong swimmer and the water level is high.

-The next morning we shot the Otter Rapids before getting picked up by the Churchill River Canoe Outfitter’s shuttle.
-Overal the trip was a huge success and we’d highly recommend a Northern Saskatchewan Canoe trip to anyone who loves outdoor adventures!
+The next morning, we shot the Otter Rapids before getting picked up by the Churchill River Canoe Outfitter’s shuttle.
+Overall the trip was a huge success and we’d highly recommend this route to anyone looking to go on a Canoe Trip in Northern Saskatchewan.

 WE WANT TO HEAR FROM YOU

 Thank you for choosing Epic Trip Adventures as your guide.
 We are committed to continually updating our guides to be as relevant and accurate as possible.
 If you have feedback to improve this guide please leave it in the comments below.

 We also want to hear about your Churchill River adventures.
 If you have stories, pictures or even a link to your own adventure video please share them below!